-Most of the statistics presented in this chapter have been previously released by other organisations.
-The latest year figures for day visitors to Forest Service sites in Northern Ireland are published for the first time in this release.
+Most of the statistics presented in this chapter have been previously released, either by Forest Research or by other organisations.
 Figures for earlier years have not been revised from those previously published.
 For further details on revisions, see the Social section of the Sources chapter.
 The frequency with which the estimates in this chapter are updated varies depending on the data sources used.
 Whilst some of the information presented is now several years old, it represents the latest available data and has been included to provide a more rounded picture of the social use of forests in the UK.